(Disclosure: Some of the links below may be affiliate links)

 - Sustainable: A portfolio investing only in sustainable companies, mainly with ESG principles.

 So, together, you can choose between 18 strategies.
 There should be enough for everybody!
-If you are not satisfied with the strategy proposed, you can create your own strategy.
-For this, you will be able to pick in their large range of index funds.
+If unsatisfied with the proposed strategy, you can create your strategy.
+For this, you can pick from their extensive range of index funds.

 - They can reclaim the withholding taxes on dividends on foreign stocks.